 Midwest Horse Fair

-Every year the Midwest Horse Fair gets bigger & better, and 2017 will be no exception!
-Every performance is a unique experience as exhibitors have the option to incorporate the 2017 theme, "Wonder Horse", into their demonstrations.
+The Midwest Horse Fair is the top 3-day horse fair in America.
+Held in Madison, Wisconsin at the Alliant Energy Center, it has been growing and going strong since 1979.
+Every year the Midwest Horse Fair gets bigger & better, and this year will be no exception!
+Every performance is a unique experience as exhibitors have the option to incorporate the 2024 theme, "Horse Play" into their demonstrations.

-The Midwest Horse Fair is owned by the Wisconsin Horse Council, Inc. All proceeds from the Fair are returned to the WHC and are used to represent and foster a unified equine industry in Wisconsin, promote the equine through leadership, education, service, and communication, and to take a proactive role in the future growth and development of the equine industry.
+The Midwest Horse Fair is owned by the Wisconsin Horse Council, Inc. All proceeds from the Fair are returned to the WHC and are used to represent and foster a unified equine industry in Wisconsin, to promote the equine through leadership, education, service, and communication, and to take a proactive role in the future growth and development of the equine industry.